 Hardware chip support for security, surveillance, and Smart Home connectivity: by Ambarella with 4Kp30 encoding and multi-stream support (January 2019) [161], by HiSilicon with 8Kp120 playback capability and some encoding capability (September 2019) [162], and by OmniVision with 4K and HDR encoding capability (January 2019) [163].

-Professional encoding: Ambarella, Ateme, AWS Elemental, Beamr, Cisco, Ericsson, Fraunhofer HHI, Harmonic, LiveU, NTT Electronics, Rohde & Schwarz, Socionext, and Vitec.
+Professional encoding: Ambarella, Ateme, AWS Elemental, Beamr, Cisco, Envivio, Ericsson, Fraunhofer HHI, Harmonic, LiveU, NTT Electronics, Rohde & Schwarz, Socionext, and Vitec.

 4K UHD: HEVC is the key enabler of the roll-out of 4K UHD television: